Rahmerh/kafka-integration-examples/README.md

 - **nu.example.FirestoreConsumer**
   - Consumes bank account messages from the `bank-accounts` topic and writes them to the `BankAccounts` firestore collection.
 - **nu.example.ConsoleProducer**
   - A simple console producer which will produce a static user or bankaccount message.
 Can be used to test several consumer/producers.
+This project is not included in the docker-compose file but can be run locally.
+Simply execute `dotnet run` in the project folder and choose an option.
 - **nu.example.Shared**
   - Library project containing models, settings and shared dependencies.